willwesley/solid-goggles/README.md

 - `swap i j`
 - `ccnot i j k` ((Toffoli) `cnot j k` conditioned on *i*)
 - `cswap i j k` (`swap j k` conditioned on *i*)
+- `measure` randomly picks one of the amplitudes and collapses all else